Meteorite: Los Angeles

 Mars Meteorite Confirmed

 By January 12, UCLA had confirmed the rocks were indeed Mars meteorites and had submitted three abstracts for the LPSC .
 Meanwhile, Bob had reported his meteorite find to the Meteoritical Society, and the Nonmenclature Committee of the Meteoritical Society approved the name of Los Angeles for the newly discovered Mars rocks.
-Bob has affectionately nicknamed the two Mars rocks as "Miguel" and "Gabriel".
+Bob had affectionately and unofficially nicknamed the two Mars rocks as "Miguel" and "Gabriel"

 In the petrology analysis led by Alan Rubin , the Martian origin for the Los Angeles meteorite was indicated by the D/H ratio.
 Apatite grains from the meteorite contained D-enriched water that was isotopically indistinguishable from comparable minerals from other shergotites.
 The rocks were shocked, which was also consistent with Mars meteorites.
 In the geochemistry analysis led by James Greenwood , the Los Angeles meteorite showed characteristic Martian values for such ratios as Mn/Fe, Na/Al and Ga/Al. It was also noted that the Los Angeles in many respects was the most geochemically evolved sample yet discovered from Mars.